sbillet/qaware-blog-source/content/posts/vue3.md

 ## Vuex store typing

 Vuex is the official Redux-like state management library for Vue.
-Vuex 3.x is compatible with Vue 2 and Vuex 4.x is compatible with Vue 3.
+Vuex 3.x is compatible with Vue 2 and Vuex 4.x is compatible with Vue 3 (yes, confusing).

-One of the biggest pains of Vue 2 + TypeScript is the typing, or rather lack of typing.
+One of the biggest pains of Vuex 3 + TypeScript is the typing, or rather lack of typing.
 The standard way to interact with the store from components is referencing the Store variables or functions by "magic strings".
 That is really bad, even for untyped JavaScript...

 ```typescript
   // commit a mutation